miguelbalboa/rfid/README.rst

 on your Arduino using a RC522 based reader connected via the Serial Peripheral Interface (SPI) interface.

-Set the UID, write to sector 0, and unbrick Chinese UID changeable MIFARE cards.

 .. _development:
 Development
 ----------